 Dubai Electric Push

 All around the world, countries seem to be banding together in a push toward electric vehicles.
-With carbon emissions, greenhouse gases, and air pollution being a common theme in congested cities, there really isn't a lot of other options.
-In alignment with the common goal, we have popular companies like Volvo promising an all electric line-up in the near future, while China (where over half of the entire world's electric vehicles are made) has a rather ambitious goal of 5 million electric cars on the road by 2020.
+With carbon emissions, greenhouse gases, and air pollution being a common theme in congested cities, there really aren't a lot of other options.
+In alignment with the common goal, we have popular companies like Volvo promising an all-electric line-up in the near future, while China (where over half of the entire world's electric vehicles are made) has a rather ambitious goal of 5 million electric cars on the road by 2020.
 Some countries are even taking a more proactive approach by offering individual consumers certain perks for making the change to an electric vehicle.

 - Free charging at Dewa-approved stations until 2019.
 Since 2014, there have been 100 public charging stations set up across Dubai.
 By the end of 2018, that number should double making accessibility to a public (temporarily) free charging station extremely convenient to all motorists.

 - Free designated green parking in Dubai.
-The Roads and Transport Authority is offering highly sought after free parking spaces exclusively for electric vehicles bearing the proper credentials in 14 locations across the emirate.
+The Roads and Transport Authority is offering highly sought-after free parking spaces exclusively for electric vehicles bearing the proper credentials in 14 locations across the emirate.

 - Free electric vehicle registration and renewal fees.
 Significant savings to the vehicle owner will come in the form of free registration and renewal.